Coronavirus: Supermarkets working hard to restock in-demand and sold-out items as customers buy up large

 The Ministry of Health confirmed a person in their 60s who flew in from Iran on Wednesday is in Auckland City Hospital with coronavirus after being taken there by family.

-They are in an isolation ward and public health officials have begun tracing other people they have been close to, including passengers on the flight.
+They are in an isolation ward and public health officials are tracing other people they have been close to, including passengers on the flight.

 READ MORE: